 Reassess everything about the case in light of Bury having been the Ripper.
 With a solid, forensically-based identification now in place in the field, it’s important to look back at all of the various aspects of the case from this new perspective.
 We now know which murders could not have committed by the Ripper and we now have a better sense of which eyewitnesses, based on their descriptions, are more or less likely to have seen the Ripper.
 As noted in my last post, Bury apparently chalked the messages at the back of his residence in Dundee and one of the messages in particular shares the same pronounced vertical structure of the chalked Goulston Street Graffito.
 There is a much higher probability now that the Goulston Street Graffito was indeed written by the Ripper.
 There is a handwriting characteristic, the connection of words with a single writing stroke, that occurs with an identical frequency in the “From hell” letter and in Bury’s extant samples of disguised handwriting, and so this increases the likelihood that the infamous letter was written by the Ripper as well.
 It would be a very useful thing for the field if a team of forensic document examiners could be assembled that would compare Bury’s handwriting samples to the obviously disguised handwriting in the “From hell” letter.
 It is possible that at some point in the future the author of the “From hell” letter could indeed be identified as Bury.

 There will naturally need to be a reassessment of the police performance in the case.
-It is easy enough to blame the police for their failure to recognize that Bury was the Ripper, but it’s important to make distinctions and to point out that the police force in Dundee appears in general to have done its job very well.
-The Dundee force seems to have immediately recognized the potential significance of the Ellen Bury murder and it seems to have immediately reported the murder to Scotland Yard.
+It’s easy enough to blame the police for their failure to recognize that Bury was the Ripper, but it’s important to make a distinction and to point out that the police force in Dundee appears to have done its job very well.
+The Dundee force quickly investigated and secured the crime scene, it was not fooled by William Bury’s story suggesting that his wife had committed suicide, it promptly arrested him, it seems to have immediately recognized the potential significance of the Ellen Bury murder and it seems to have immediately reported the murder to Scotland Yard.
 The police failure in this case belongs squarely with Scotland Yard.
 A woman had been murdered in Dundee by a man who had been living in the East End at the time of the Jack the Ripper murders, her body had been mutilated and her abdomen cut open, her clothes had been burned in the fireplace, as had been done at the Mary Jane Kelly crime scene, there were two finger rings of “very inferior metal” in the murderer’s trunk, when it was known that two rings had been taken from the body of Annie Chapman, and yet there are no indications that Scotland Yard ever conducted a thorough investigation of Bury for the Whitechapel murders.
 For example, there are no indications that Ellen Bury’s body was ever examined by any of the doctors who examined the Whitechapel victims (despite the fact that Ellen Bury’s mutilations were roughly similar in extent to those of Mary Ann Nichols) and there are no indications that Bury was ever placed in an identification parade before any of the eyewitnesses in the Ripper case.
 The poor performances of Assistant Commissioner Robert Anderson, Chief Inspector Donald Swanson and Inspector Frederick Abberline in “The Case of William Bury and the Whitechapel Murders” have to be noted, but it’s also important to point out that little was known about serial killers during the 19th century, and to some extent this must be a mitigating factor in assessing their failure with Bury.